FocusSpotFinder/FocusSpotFinder/README.md

 # Focus Spot Finder

-Focus Spot Finder is a location based application for finding suitable workspaces based on your current location, where you can Add new workspace or rate and review an existing workspace.
+Focus Spot Finder is a location based application for finding suitable workspaces based on your current location, where you can add new workspace or rate and review an existing workspace and more!

+## Technologies
+- Flutter
+- Dart
+- Google Maps API
+- Google Places API
+- Firebase

-## Getting Started
+## Launshing Instructions

 Since Focus Spot Finder only works on iOS devices, the following are the instructions to run the application using Mac: